f3d-app/f3d/doc/dev/13-BUILD_WASM.md

 # Build WebAssembly

 F3D can be built in WebAssembly using emscripten in order to embed it into a web browser.
-It is still experimental and only a small fraction of the [libf3d public API is bound](../libf3d/04-LANGUAGE_BINDINGS.md).
+It is used by our [web viewer](https://f3d.app/viewer) and covers most of the [libf3d public API](../libf3d/04-LANGUAGE_BINDINGS.md).
-An example can be seen live at https://f3d.app/viewer, and a code example is available [here](https://github.com/f3d-app/f3d/blob/master/examples/libf3d/web).
+An simple example is available [here](https://github.com/f3d-app/f3d/blob/master/examples/libf3d/web).

 This guide is describing how to build VTK and F3D with emscripten using Docker on Linux or Windows.